 Whether you're soaking up the summer sun or entertaining guests, your outdoor space is the hub of it all.
 It's also the perfect place to implement your eco-conscious lifestyle.

 Are you spearheading a new sustainability project for your brand?
 Searching for real-world ideas to reinforce your current strategy?
-We combed the internet for corporate sustainability examples to help you develop amazing in-house practices of your own.
+We combed the internet for sustainability in the workplace examples to help you develop amazing in-house corporate practices of your own.
 The Lunch Program - Nike Beyond Nike eco-friendly products, the brand has embraced sustainable waste management practices that transform how employees work.